gizemcaylak/Potpourri/README.md

 Number of features to be selected
 ```
 ## Examples:
-How to run SPADIS on MATLAB.
+How to run Potpourri on MATLAB.
 Simply run the demo file:
 ```
 demo_potpourri.m